mrkkrp/markkarpov.com/tutorial/megaparsec.md

     where
       prefix =
         if sameLine
-          then pstateLinePrefix ++ preStr
+          then pstateLinePrefix ++ preLine
-          else preStr
+          else preLine
       sameLine = sourceLine newSourcePos == sourceLine pstateSourcePos newSourcePos =
         case post of